ThanGerlek/softwaredesign/tweeter/milestone-2c/milestone-2c.md

   - (4) Proper use of Jest, ts-mockito and React Testing Library

-Up to (10) points may be docked for incorrect functionality of the application The rubric below is just for TA convenience when grading.
-You should look at this one.
+Up to (10) points may be docked for incorrect functionality of the application

 ## [Milestone 2 FAQ](../milestone-2a/milestone-2-faq.md)